Rohingya refugee leader shot dead in Bangladesh camp | Law-Order

 Rohingya refugee leader shot dead in Bangladesh camp

-His killing is a stark demonstration of the risks faced by those in the camps who speak up for freedom and against violence, Ganguly said.Mohibullahs death undermines not only the struggle of Rohingya refugees for greater rights and protection in the refugee camps, but also their efforts to safely return to their homes in Myanmar.
+His killing is a stark demonstration of the risks faced by those in the camps who speak up for freedom and against violence, Meenakshi Ganguly, the rights groups South Asia director, said in a statement.Mohibullahs death undermines not only the struggle of Rohingya refugees for greater rights and protection in the refugee camps, but also their efforts to safely return to their homes in Myanmar.

 - Country: